Do you want to speed up Magento?

 - The Less Third-Party JS the Better

-- Never Use JS bundling (Magento 2 specific)
+- Never Use JS bundling

-- Run Store in Production Mode (Magento 2 specific)
+- Run Store in Production Mode

-- Upgrade to PHP7
+- Upgrade to PHP 8

 - Make Varnish Your Caching Application